Your browser version is no longer supported, so you may experience issues while using this site.

 See what you could save with a quick, online quote.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
 AAMI Car Insurance.
 Read the Product Disclosure Statement before buying this insurance.
-AAMI Roadside Assist is an optional extra only available in conjunction with AAMI Comprehensive Car Insurance.
+AAMI Roadside Assist is an Optional Cover only available in conjunction with AAMI Comprehensive Car Insurance.